Prajwaliscoding/Patient-Management-API/README.md

-# 🏥 Patient Management System APId
+# 🏥 Patient Management System API

 This is a FastAPI-based project for managing patient records including details like name, age, gender, height, weight, and city.
 It supports full CRUD operations and also includes BMI computation and patient verdicts.